climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 - Read and support journalism outlets such as [DeSmog](https://www.desmog.com//), [Grist](grist.org), [Inside Climate News](https://insideclimatenews.org/), [Climate Desk](climatedesk.org), [Drilled](https://drilled.media), and more.
 <!--Link to Resources, and Media Sector-->

-- [Tell us your findings on Slack](contribute) and we'll report on it!
+- [Tell us your findings on Slack](contribute) and we'll report on it.
 </details>